Create a Complex Reactor Script

 When an item is moved to a new location, the _moved

-action will be created on the Thng.
-The location of this action should be compared to the destinationCountry
+action is created on the Thng.
+The location of this action can be compared to the destinationCountry

-action should be created to record this event.
-An action of this type is simple (the location of the action is automatically determined from the location of the request creator):
+action can be created to record this event.
+An action of this type is simple—the location of the action is automatically determined from the location of the request creator:

 {